dk-5599/Rocket-Mortgage--Bank-Case-Study/README.md

 **Objective:** Evaluate how economic indicators and campaign strategies affect subscription rates.
 This dashboard focuses on how economic factors like Euribor rates and campaign strategies influence subscription rates.
 It provides insights into which economic conditions and campaign efforts are most effective in driving subscriptions.

-### Line Plot: Subscribers by Euribor 3 Months
+**1. Line Plot: Subscribers by Euribor 3 Months**

-**Insight:** A Euribor rate of 4.857 has the highest spike in subscriptions, while rates between 4.2 and 4.8 show lower subscription rates.
+- **Insight:** A Euribor rate of 4.857 has the highest spike in subscriptions, while rates between 4.2 and 4.8 show lower subscription rates.

-**Position:**  Right
+- **Dashboard Position:**  Right

-### Area Chart: Subscribers by Number of Campaigns & Non-Subscribers by Number of Campaigns
+**2. Area Chart: Subscribers by Number of Campaigns & Non-Subscribers by Number of Campaigns**

-**Insight:** Both subscribers and non-subscribers have an average of 4 contact points, but non-subscribers decline in subscription rates faster after 4 contacts.
+- **Insight:** Both subscribers and non-subscribers have an average of 4 contact points, but non-subscribers decline in subscription rates faster after 4 contacts.

-**Position:**  Left
+- **Dashboard Position:**  Left

 [Python Code](Scripts/Dashboard4.ipynb)